yelircaasi/nix-config/notes/F_technology/F_B_computer_science/projects/nebokrai/notes.md

 * Add extra catch-all roadmap
 * Sort projects in dependency order -> dependency tree structure
 * Support earliest and latest dates, dependencies between tasks/projects/roadmaps -> raise error when declaration is impossible

+### Dependency Sorting

+* need to write function `dependencySort` to put list of tasks in an order satisfying dependency constraints, raising an informative error if dependency constraints are irresoluble
+* need to do a literature/code search to find relevant algorithms, implementations, and resources
+* requires dependency graph data structure

 ## Scheduling